jojoee/jam-2016/README.md

 ## Game Description

 ## Rules
-- regenerate `totem` when we going form last floor to the first floor
+- Regenerate `totem` when we going form last floor to the first floor
+- Maximum life: 3

 ## TODO
 - [x] Bug: when the player was hit then it go to next floor